 Results: Ca2+ transmission and elevation of apoplastic glutamate in response to mechanical wounding

-Signal propagation of cytosolic calcium ion and apoplastic glutamate concentration in response to wounding is shown here [1].
-Cutting the petiole of a leaf in plants expressing GCaMP3 (pronounce ‘G-camp-3’) led to a significant increase in calcium that was induced locally through the vasculature [2].
+Propagation of a wound triggered change in the concentrations of the cytosolic calcium ion and apoplastic glutamate is shown here [1].
+Cutting the petiole of a leaf in plants expressing GCaMP3 (pronounce ‘G-camp-3’) led to a significant increase in calcium that was induced locally and then spread through the vasculature [2].

 LAB MEDIA: Figure 3.